The Green Man of Knowledge: Ireland

 In an Irish tale, The Story of Grey Norris from Warland, John, a king's son, plays ball in the ball-alley.
 One day, "an old man with a long grey beard" named Grey Norris from Warland comes to play with him, the prize - anything the one asks of the other.
 The first time, John wins and asks for the rooms in his father's palace to be filled with gold before every sunrise.
 The second time, John wins again and wishes for his father's meadows to be filled with cattle.
 The third time, Grey Norris wins and sets the prince a task: the youth must find Grey Norris's castle by the end of the year.
 The king's cook prepares a cake with her breastmilk and gives him a dreoght reel of cotton for him to use to go to her giant brother.
 John follows the reel of cotton to the cook's first giant brother.
 The creature consults in a large book the location of Grey Norris's castle, but cannot find it.
 He suggests John consults with an elder brother.
 The second giant brother cannot find anything either, so he directs John to a third brother, older than both giants.
 The third giant brother summons an eagle three times with a trumpet.
 The eagle appears and says it broke free from the Grey Norris's chains and flew to them.
 The eagle takes John to Grey Norris's castle, and John feeds the eagle a piece of his flesh.
 The eagle tells him that three maidens will come to bathe in the water in the form of swans; he should hide the youngest's garment, because she is Grey Norris's daughter.
 John does as the eagle instructed and reaches Grey Norris's castle.
 The old wizard lets him in and spend the night.
 The next day, John is made to clean out the stable for a needle, and his daughter advises the human prince to choose the rusty fork to do the chore.
 However, John cannot fulfill the task, and Grey Norris's daughter performs it for him.
 The next task is for John to shoot some birds and build a bridge of feathers.
 Grey Norris's daughter shoots a single a bird with a gun, takes three feathers and magically creates a bridge.
 Thirdly, to cut down an entire forest with an axe and make it into dishes and cups.
 The fourth task is to summon a bull, and the last is for John to tell a tale to Grey Norris's different parts.
 The princess tells John to place cowdung on Grey Norris's head and in other parts of his body, then prepare two horses, for they will escape that night.
 They also get a she-dog's three pups.
 Grey Norris learns of their escape and sends a large she-dog after them.
 Thrice the she-dog returns with its pups, instead of the runaway pair.
 Grey Norris then goes after them himself.
 To stop the wizard, John and the princess throw behind them a few water droplets to create a lake, then a needle to create a forest of iron.
-John and the princess reach his father's house, and she warns him not too be kissed by anyone, lest he forgets about her.
+John and the princess reach his father's house, and she warns him not to be kissed by anyone, lest he forgets about her.
 John's favourite lapdog licks him and he forgets.
 The princess is found and taken in an old weaver.
 After 12 months, John is set to be married to a lady of the court.
-On John's wedding day, the princess goes to court and offers to make a number for them: to dance onf a tightrope.
+On John's wedding day, the princess goes to court and offers to make a number for them: to dance on a tightrope.
 The princess falls and breaks her leg.
 The next year, the princess uses a cock and hen to jog John's memory, and he finally remember her.